 You hear this advice for taking care of yourself over and over, but it’s especially hard to take when you’re an overwhelmed new parent.
 As a new mom, it often feels like you don’t have time to pee alone, much less go for a long spa treatment.

 The truth is, though, that ignoring your self care will eventually blow back on you and your family.
-I just couldn’t seem to find time to exercise after my second baby came, and eventually I began to find that I was too tired and sluggish to enjoy playing with my kids.
+I just couldn’t seem to find time to exercise after my second baby came, and eventually I felt that I was too tired and sluggish to enjoy playing with my kids.
 It took a bit of work to get that energy back!

 Let go of resentments and grudges